luphysics/PyMODA/README.md

 PyMODA should run on Windows, macOS and Linux.

-> :warning: On macOS and Linux, `python` should be replaced with the appropriate command - usually `python3` - in all commands below.
+> :warning: You should ensure that you are familiar with the [core knowledge](docs/core-knowledge.md) document before proceeding.

 ## Downloading the code